fallwith/resume/james.md

 June 2008 - March 2013
 *Sorrento Valley, CA*

-* Worked within a small skunkworks team exploring cloud solutions (Amazon and OpenStack based) in what would ultimately lead to their widespread adoption throughout the company.
+* Worked within a small skunkworks team exploring cloud solutions (Amazon and OpenStack based) in what would ultimately lead to their widespread adoption throughout the company
-* Provided first and third party PlayStation video game development teams with server-side online functionality such as leaderboards, profiles, chat, game servers, metrics, trophies, and data syncing.
+* Provided first and third party PlayStation video game development teams with server-side online functionality such as leaderboards, profiles, chat, game servers, metrics, trophies, and data syncing
-* Made significant contributions to all aspects of our various Ruby based applications using Rails, Sinatra, Resque, Rake, and EventMachine.
+* Made significant contributions to all aspects of our various Ruby based applications using Rails, Sinatra, Resque, Rake, and EventMachine
-* Shared responsibility for all cloud based architecting, provisioning, and deployments against public (AWS) and private (OpenStack) cloud environments and lead the development of Vagrant/VirtualBox based virtualization.
+* Shared responsibility for all cloud based architecture, provisioning, and deployments against public (AWS) and private (OpenStack) cloud environments and lead the development of Vagrant/VirtualBox based development environment virtualization
-* Utilized most all of the services offered by AWS to handle significant production traffic (gamers) to the tune of 10,000 concurrent transactions a second per game title.
+* Utilized most all of the services offered by AWS to handle significant production traffic (gamers) to the tune of 10,000 concurrent transactions a second per game title
-* Provisioned software with Chef, Vlad/rake-remote_task, and a series of custom Rake based deployment tools.
+* Provisioned software with Chef, Vlad/rake-remote_task, and a series of custom Rake based deployment tools
-* Led efforts to introduce, improve, and standardize unit testing, client and server environment configurations, and coding guidelines and best practices.
+* Led efforts to introduce, improve, and standardize unit testing, client and server environment configurations, and coding guidelines and best practices
-* Worked with local, remote US based, and international game development teams to integrate client support for our server side offerings, based on utilizing a C++ SDK that made REST based XML service calls.
-Adapted to each game team’s unique development styles and procedures (sprint planning, project management, etc.)
+* Worked with local, remote US based, and international game development teams to integrate client support for our server side offerings, based on utilizing a C++ SDK that made REST based XML service calls
-* Interfaced directly with project producers, managers, game devs, QA staff, and NOC staff to transition titles from development to QA and out into production.
+* Interfaced directly with project producers, managers, game devs, QA staff, and NOC staff to transition titles from development to QA and out into production

 <br />